ryanstraits/ryanstraits.github.io/_posts/2009-07-14-a-new-adventure-in-blogging.md

 date: 2009-07-14 02:21
 author: ryanstraits
 categories:
+tags:
+- tomfoolery
-tags: squarespace
+- squarespace
 comments: true
 image:
 ---

-In the hopes of keeping things fresh(er) on this site, I'm launching a new little page on here I'm calling "Notes-To-Self" (see top bar for the page conveniently titled, "Notes").
+In the hopes of keeping things fresh(er) on this site, I'm launching a new little page on here I'm calling "Notes To Self" (see top bar for the page conveniently titled, "Notes").

 <!-- break -->